 - Go to all meetings and court hearings.

 - You can contact a private or legal aid lawyer for advice.
-Normally, you will not get a free lawyer until the first court hearing.
+Normally, you do not get a free lawyer until the first court hearing.

 The court appointed lawyer may represent both parents at the first hearing.
 If you feel your interests are different from the other parent, you must let the judge know.
 Then you can get a separate lawyer.